starswap/WBGSAlgorithms/README.md

 The practise problem should be a bit of a challenge, but don't worry if you can't manage it, as I will publish a full solution and we will start simply with Linear Search on Monday, which everyone should be able to do.

-NB: If you are an external student who didn't study Python for 2ndary School, this could be a way to get familiar with it, or also to get involved with the programming community at our school.
+NB: If you are an external student who didn't study Python for secondary School, this could be a way to get familiar with it, or also to get involved with the programming community at our school.

 NB: This might make a good way to practise your JS if you are doing the Code Academy JS as Dr Hedges suggested